-Interdisciplinary faculty research fellowships: A new competitive, collaborative faculty research fellowship program to provide two faculty members, ideally from different units, a term off from teaching to collaborate on a single interdisciplinary research project.
+Endowing a new interdisciplinary faculty research fellowship.
+A new competitive, collaborative faculty research fellowship program will provide two or more faculty members, ideally from different units, with a term off from teaching to collaborate on a single interdisciplinary research project.

-Faculty conference support fellowships: A new competitive faculty conference support fellowship to provide one or two faculty members funding support to organize and host a significant academic conference on the UO campus, focused around a pressing research area.
-Proposed conferences would involve visiting scholars, faculty, graduate students, and undergraduates from UO, and include at least one event aimed at a broad, general audience.
+Creating a new faculty conference support fellowship endowment.
+A new competitive faculty conference support fellowship will provide one or two faculty members with administrative support and funding to host an academic conference at the UO that is focused around a pressing research area.
+Proposed conferences would involve visiting scholars, faculty, graduate students, and undergraduates from the UO, and include at least one event aimed at a broad, general audience.

-Visiting scholar program: Similar to the Wayne Morse Center for Law and Politics’ visiting scholar program, this program would bring leading humanities researchers from around the US and the world to campus for residencies (of varying lengths) in order to share their research expertise and mentor UO faculty, graduate students, and undergraduates with related research interests.
+Establishing a visiting scholar endowment.
+This program would bring leading humanities researchers from around the U.S. and the world to campus for residencies (of varying lengths) in order to share their research expertise and mentor UO faculty, graduate students, and undergraduates with related research interests.
 Visiting faculty are central to introducing new research, perspectives, and scholarship, and help build upon the UO’s strong intellectual community and public humanities opportunities.